Le Monde is using Snapchat Discover to teach fake-news spotting - Digiday

 “The idea is not to point to one fake-news story after another, as there is so much of it, but to educate our audience to have good reflexes when they stumble on suspicious information,” said Le Monde’s Snapchat Discover editor Jean-Guillaume Santi.

 Le Monde has been publishing to Snapchat Discover for six months and has posted 200 editions in that time.
-The seven-person Snapchat Discover team creates a new edition each week, some of which will consist of 12 snaps telling one, continuous narrative, and others a mix of information.
+The seven-person Snapchat Discover team creates a new edition each day (seven days a week), some of which will consist of 12 snaps telling one, continuous narrative, and others a mix of information.

 Some editions have focused entirely on snaps that show users how to check whether an image they have come across is credible or a hoax, and suggesting tools they can use to check.